Applicants must establish their eligibility to apply for financial aid by meeting several general requirements

-An applicant in default on any Federal Student Loan (including: Perkins Loan, Stafford Loan, Direct Loan, PLUS or Graduate PLUS Loan) or who owes a refund on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Academic Competitiveness Grant (ACG), or SMART Grant at any institution is not considered eligible for aid.
+An applicant in default on any Federal Student Loan (including: Perkins Loan, Stafford Loan, PLUS or Graduate PLUS Loan) or who owes a repayment on a Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, or other Federal Grant at any institution is not considered eligible for aid.
 The applicant must provide proof that the indebtedness and/or default status has been removed before the applicant can be considered for additional assistance.
 If an applicant owes any type of past debt to the University, then the applicant must resolve the financial obligation to the University.

 *Two exceptions to the degree-granting program requirement:

-Students that must take certain pre-requisite course work to qualify for admission into one of our graduate programs, can get a Direct Loan for up to 12 consecutive months while completing that preparatory course work.
-The student must be enrolled at least half-time, and must meet the usual federal student financial aid eligibility requirements.
+Students who must take certain pre-requisite course work to qualify for admission into a graduate program, may get a Federal Direct Stafford Loan for up to 12 consecutive months whilecompleting that preparatory course work.
+The student must be enrolled at least half-time in approved coursework, and must meet the usual federal student financial aid eligibility requirements.

-Students enrolled at least half-time in the teacher certification program can potentially receive, Federal Work-Study, a Direct Loan, or an application can be made by a parent for a PLUS Loan, while you’re enrolled in that program.
+Students enrolled at least half-time in the teacher certification program can potentially be awarded Work-Study, a Stafford Loan, or an application can be made by a parent for a PLUS Loan(dependent students only), while enrolled in that program.
 Please note that students in the teacher certification program are considered undergraduate students and are subject to undergraduate loan limits.